Java Spring file writer sample¶

 "writeMode" to "MERGE",

-"preventOverwriteSuites" to "false",
+"preventOverwriteSuites" to false,

-"preventOverwriteCases" to "true",
+"preventOverwriteCases" to false,

 "protectedTestCaseFields" to "expectedStatusCode,expectedBody",